tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 > [80, 100, 90, 99]

-Note that compose let us define roundFloat without any messing around with anonymous functions and explicit wiring-up of return values to parameters.
+Note that `compose` let us define `roundFloat` without any messing around with anonymous functions and explicit wiring-up of return values to parameters.
 We call this *tacit* or *point-free* style programming.

 ## Exercise

-* Create a ```compose``` function in javascript that takes a variable number of functions as arguments and composes (chains) them.
-Using the spread operator (...) to take a variable number of arguments as an array and the Array.prototype.reduce method, the function should be very small.
+* Create a ```compose``` function in JavaScript that takes a variable number of functions as arguments and composes (chains) them.
+Using the spread operator (`...`) to take a variable number of arguments as an array and the `Array.prototype.reduce` method, the function should be very small.

 * Create a ```pipe``` function which composes its arguments in the opposite order to the ```compose``` function above.
 That is, left-to-right.
 Note that in [rx.js](https://www.learnrxjs.io/), such a ```pipe``` function is an important way to create chains of operations (over Observable streams).